Research Experiences for Undergraduates (REU) - Summer 2025

 During the program, all REU students will also be involved in workshops, visits to local industry, recreational activities, a symposium of presentations by students, and other activities.
 It will include training in: laboratory practices and safety; shared materials characterization tools; and scientific writing/presentations.
 Students attend a weekly research seminar series by Columbia, CCNY and ASRC faculty, and present results at a daylong symposium at the end of the program.

-The 2024 REU application is now live!
+The 2025 REU application will open in late November!
 Please find application requirements below:

 · Your research interests and experiences